sorbet/sorbet/website/docs/error-reference.md

   references to inherit from this class instead of including the original module.

+## 5058

+It's an error to use `T.attached_class` to describe the type of method parameters.
+See the [T.attached_class](attached-class.md) documentation for a more thorough description of why this is.

 ## 6002

 In `# typed: strict` files, Sorbet requires that all instance and class